 How to Make Gluten-Free Breadcrumbs

-Gluten-free breadcrumbs on a baking sheet before baking
+gluten-free breadcrumbs on a baking sheet, before and after baking

 Gluten-free breadcrumbs in a Mason jar